 “I pledge on my personal honor to uphold and abide by the Code as long as I am enrolled at Carroll Community College.”

 An instructor may ask that all major academic work submitted by students have an additional pledge that shall read:

 “I pledge that this work is entirely my own and I have neither given nor received any unauthorized help in its completion.
 In addition, I will adhere to campus policies and demonstrate behavior that does not disrupt the learning environment.”

 Carroll Community College strives to provide a safe and nurturing environment for all students, faculty, and staff.
 To uphold that environment, the College subscribes to a specific code of conduct which is in accordance with Section Six: Code of Integrity for Academic and Behavioral Standards.
+Under the The Code of Integrity for Academic and Behavioral Standards of Student Conduct, there are seven types of violations of student conduct: Disruptive Behavior, Falsification of Information, Failure to Comply, Gambling, Abuse of Facilities and Equipment, Abuse of Drugs, Alcohol, and Tobacco, and Assault and Harassment (Select the link above to learn more about Section Six.)
 Under the Code of Integrity for Academic and Behavioral Standards, there are five types of violations of academic dishonesty: Cheating, Fabrication, Facilitation, Plagiarism, and Self-Plagiarism (Select the link above to learn more about Section Six.)

 Disciplinary action for violations of Student Conduct will be taken when any student or group of students:

 - Fails to observe the general standards of conduct or any specific policy, rule, regulation, or College procedure adopted by the College.